jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

   * your system configuration files since these refer to your system specific IO configuration files

+It is recommended to use tags or branches to maintain your configurations files for each version of the dVRK.
+For example, files for the dVRK 2.4 are different from 2.3 but you might need both at a given time.

+Before checking in files, you should clean your configuration directory, i.e. remove the temporary and log files (see :ref:`dvrk-remove-logs.py <remove-logs>`).

 Site specific directories should **NOT** contain any of the shared files.
 If you make a copy of the shared file in your directory, it will be used in place of the default one.  dVRK applications use a